Nankai University: Rankings and reputation

 Nankai University is ranked among the top 10 universities in China, with exceptions in 2017 and 2018.
 In the ranking of top 50 universities in China published by Renmin University of China in June 2011, it was ranked 10th.
 In the Netbig ranking of 2011 it was ranked 10th as well.
 In the QS World University Rankings of 2013 it was ranked 62nd among Asian universities, and 11th in China.
 In the Chinese first-class university ranking of 2012 by Wu Shulian of China Management Academy, it was placed 8th.
 In the CWTS Leiden Ranking 2013, it was ranked 53rd among world universities, and 1st in China.

 In the Nature Index Global 2025, it was ranked 16th among world universities, and 12th in China.

 Department rankings

 The university is also highly regarded for its top quality undergraduate programs.
 Nankai's mathematics, chemistry, history, business and economics programs are among the best in China.

 Chern, Shiing-Shen established the world's largest mathematics institute (in terms of office area) in Nankai University.

-However, the administration of the School of Physics at Nankai University is particularly chaotic, with bureaucratic corruption and many incompetent professors.